Release (The X-Files): Production

 The story for "Release" was developed by John Shiban and David Amann; the teleplay was written by Amann.
 Kim Manners helmed the directing of the episode.
 "Release" was originally going to be written by Shiban alone, but he later turned the script over to Amann because he was needed elsewhere at the time.
 Shiban had been desiring to write a story like "Release" for a while.
-Shiban and Amman came up with a story in which Scully encounters a "genius" from her classes at the FBI Academy at Quantico.
+Shiban and Amann came up with a story in which Scully encounters a "genius" from her classes at the FBI Academy at Quantico.
 Later on, they extrapolated on the story, allowing the "genius" crime solver to help John Doggett find out what happened to his son, Luke Doggett.
 Hayes was written to be an ambiguous character, inspired by the works of Arthur Conan Doyle: he was written to be either a "brilliant guy who's solving crimes with his amazing intuition", comparable to Sherlock Holmes, or "a guy who's actually doing those crimes and playing a game", like Professor Moriarty.

 Robert Patrick called the final scene, in which Doggett and his ex-wife scatter Luke's remains, "difficult".
 He later noted that Manners "was there to guide us along; I can think of no worst [sic] nightmare for a parent than to lose their child."
 The episode was written to give closure to Doggett's story.
 Patrick later said that, if the series had continued for a tenth season, he would have liked to see his character develop a relationship with Reyes, because "I think Doggett was very attracted to Reyes […] I would have liked to see the relationship with Reyes explored more."
 Gish agreed, noting that the show's ending never allowed the idea to be fleshed out, but that Reyes "would have definitely gone further with their relationship."